Do chinchillas need special care?

 Some chins just like to be alone.
 They are often older chins who were always singles, or retired breeders.

-Chinchilla's have specific dietary, medical, and environmental needs.
-If your facility would enjoy a presentation on caring for chinchillas in a shelter environment please contact me to schedule a time that works for you and your staff.
+Chinchillas have specific dietary, medical, and environmental needs different from any other species in your shelter.
+Please contact us to discuss a transfer, OR if your facility would benefit from a presentation on caring for chinchillas in a shelter environment please contact me at 207 626 0130 to schedule a time that works for you and your staff.
 Our professionals teach chinchilla care to audiences worldwide and can provide instruction and materials tailored to your group.

 Marianne made a tough decision and closed the ranch in March of 2023.
 Most of the chinchillas went to a ranch in upstate New York, although a few stayed here in Maine to be spoiled at our foster home.
 Marianne maintains the shelter license, responds to emergencies, and periodically places chinchillas into new homes.

 Maine Chinchilla Ranch plans to return to producing quality chinchillas in the future.
-The shelter accepts very few animals due to space constraints, but we are always here offering information and support.
+Maine Chinchilla Shelter is a Maine licensed animal shelter facility that accepts few surrenders due to space constraints, but we are always available with information and support.
+Please call us with questions!
+We can help!

-Q I saw an overheated chinchilla or a chinchilla displayed with harmful items at the pet store, what can I do?
+I saw an overheated* chinchilla or a chinchilla displayed with harmful items** at a pet store, what can I do?